 fear phobia of sharks.

 I’ve been blogging since long before it was the cool thing on the scene.
 Most of my archives here are private now because… Well, you can imagine why if I’ve been blogging since middle school.
-I go through from time to time and republish photos and entries that I deem worthy of the public eye.
 I’m a pretty open book, but nobody wants the things they said at 15 published without a second look.
 Just sayin’.
-Now I blog about boring things like our homeschooling journey and navigating family life with all the idiosyncrasies of our particular brood.
+Now I blog mostly about our homeschooling journey and navigating family life with all the idiosyncrasies of our particular brood.